MinimalistPeach/MinimalistPeach/README.md

 # 🍑 MinimalistPeach

-**`Enthusiastic developer`**
+**`Full-Stack developer`**

-I'm a Software Information Technology student at University of Miskolc.
+I'm a Software Engineering Master student at University of Miskolc.
 I like to do solo coding projects in my freetime, you can find those down below.
 I always try to improve my skills, get better and better every day.

 ---